sy2002/QNICE-FPGA/emulator/README.md

 * Go to the POSIX terminal window, press `CTRL+C` to leave the Monitor and to return back to the `Q>` prompt.
 Press `CTRL+D` or enter `exit` to end the emulator.

+### How to mount FAT32 devices and files in the Emulator

+The Emulator is able to mount raw image files that are made from appropriate media and expose it to QNICE-FPGA via the SD Card interface, so that the Monitor "thinks" this is a FAT32/MBR formatted SD card.
+As devices behave like files on Unix-like systems, on these systems you can also directly mount a device.

+Read the file [doc/emumount.txt](../doc/emumount.txt) to learn more.

 WebAssembly/WebGL in a Web Browser: Emulation of the VGA Screen and the PS/2 Keyboard
 -------------------------------------------------------------------------------------